Could White House Drama Derail Your Portfolio?

 Major controversy in the White House and the performance of the stock market have historically shown few observable connections.
 What goes on in the president’s world impacts your investments a whole lot less than you may think.

-Looking back at two modern examples of major controversies—Watergate and the Whitewater/Lewinsky scandal—that sitting presidents found themselves facing, each event had less impact on the stock market than other factors.
+Looking back at two modern examples of major controversies - Watergate and the Whitewater/Lewinsky scandal - that sitting presidents found themselves facing, each event had less impact on the stock market than other factors.
 In fact, the market performed with little correlation to what was occurring on the days when news first broke.

 The day word of President Richard Nixon’s possible connection with the Watergate break in hit the front page of The Washington Post on October 10, 1972, the S&P 500 Index rose 0.8%.1 When reports first broke about the alleged relationship between President Bill Clinton and Monica Lewinsky on January 21, 1998, the Index went the other direction: It dropped 0.8% at market close.1